Introduction for Educators

 Online resources include digital primary sources, secondary source background materials, historical biographies, multimedia resources, landmark court cases, LGBTQ history resources, women’s history materials, and other online information drawn from reliable and trusted academic and educational sites.
 Many of the online resources feature links to pages in the free resourcesforhistoryteachers wiki, a multimedia/multicultural resource hosted by the College of Education at the University of Massachusetts Amherst.

 Teacher-Designed Learning Plans are found in boxes throughout the book.
-These plans can be adapted to in-person, fully online, remote, and blended learning formats.
+These plans can be adapted to in-person, online, remote, and blended learning formats.
 We encourage book readers to submit their own lessons to be included in the text.

 How to Use This Book